 - Suction cups easily fall off when moving around.

-- Only works on devices with dual TS-9 antenna ports, which are primarily mobile hotspots (our top pick 7730L, AC791L, Unite Explore, Unite Pro and Sprint Fuse will all work with this.)
+- Only works on devices with dual TS-9 antenna ports, which are primarily mobile hotspots (our top pick 7730L, AC791L, Unite Explore, Unite Pro and Sprint Warp will all work with this.)

 - If your windows are coated with a metal based film (for privacy, heat reflection, etc.) - this could block the signal.
 In this case, having the antenna on the inside of the window would see little to no gain.
 (Solutions: try the front windshield and/or placing the antenna on the outside of the window).

 After several rounds of testing, we've found enough locations where this antenna outperformed all other options we have on board - boosters and roof mounted MIMO antennas included.
 In moderate signal areas, this antenna simply rocks.

 Because this antenna is directional, has short cables for minimal signal loss, uses MIMO and has direct T-S9 connectors - this antenna often outperforms other signal enhancing options for mobile hotspots.
 This can make a great spare antenna if you have multiple mobile hotspot devices or as a primary antenna option if roof installation is too daunting.